clarkandrew/GitSmart/README.md

 ## **Before and After: Transforming Your Git Commits with C0MIT**

 **Before:**

-Your Git commit messages are a tangled mess—full of vague descriptions like “fix stuff” or “update files,” making it hard to track changes and collaborate effectively.
+Your Git commit messages are a tangled mess—full of vague descriptions like "fix stuff" or "update files," making it hard to track changes and collaborate effectively.

 **After:**

 Run **C0MIT** and enjoy the perks of AI-powered commit messages that are clear, standardized, and meaningful.
 Effortlessly track changes, collaborate seamlessly, and maintain a professional project history without the hassle.

 ---